Joshua Cole

 We have a limit to how much time we have.
 We have to use that time wisely.
 As a consequence, strategic laziness is essential.
 Real wisdom recommends diligence, but insight tells us that strategic laziness and strategic dilligence are the same thing: a choice about where to apply our time in order to be effective.
 So people do it and sometimes they make the inevitable mistakes.

 This might feel like sloppy reasoning to someone who really likes the problem of evil.
-There are, after all, very evil things.
-Innocent children, for example, die horrible deaths.
+There are, after all, genuinely terrible things.
+Innocent children die horrible deaths.

 The code to generate the visualization, imports not included: